 Everything happens in its proper order.
 If you forget a step in a math problem, you’ll end up with a wrong answer.
 Similarly, if you skip a step when handling your venous health, it’s possible that you may not get the treatment you need.
 You don’t want to miss the important step of going through a diagnostic test before looking into treatment procedures.
 When a specialist knows exactly what you’re dealing with—whether it’s cosmetic spider veins or painful, swollen varicose veins—they know what tools they need to use to get the job done.

 When you visit a vascular physician in Orlando, you should be confident that you’re being prescribed the best treatment possible.
 We at Central Florida Vein & Vascular Center take your venous health seriously and want you to leave our office with healthy legs that you don’t feel self-conscious about.
 The specialists at our facility have dedicated their lives to vein care so that you can be in good, knowledgeable hands when you step into our office.
 We make sure you get the diagnostic attention you need so that when it’s finally time to discuss treatment, you’ll be getting what is best for you as an individual.
-If you’re concerned about your venous health, call us today at 407-545-3385 or 352-658-5547 to schedule a consultation.
+If you’re concerned about your venous health, contact us today to schedule a consultation.
 You can also browse our blogs for more information about venous insufficiency and the treatment options we offer.